skingan/purge_haplotigs_multiBAM/README.md

 ```

-- Guess the assignment of the flagged contigs (produces `suspect_contig_reassign.tsv` )
+- Run script to guess the assignment of the flagged contigs (produces `suspect_contig_reassign.tsv` )

 ```
 zz2_assign_contigs.sh  stats.csv  genome.fasta

-NOTE: make sure the genome is indexed with samtools faidx (need genome.fasta.fai)contig names should only contain alphanumerics, underscores, or hyphens (you'll need to edit this script otherwise)
+NOTE: make sure the genome is indexed with samtools faidx (need genome.fasta.fai) contig names should only contain alphanumerics, underscores, or hyphens (you'll need to edit the regex in the script otherwise)
 ```

-- OPTIONAL: go through `suspect_contig_reassign.tsv` and the produced dotplots and make your own assessment. modify the .tsv file like so
+OPTIONAL: go through `suspect_contig_reassign.tsv` and the produced dotplots and make your own assessment; modify the .tsv file by hand.

 ```
 #!text